marcangelo1/Discord-Documentation/docs/Task1.md

 # **Setting Up a Discord Server**

 ## Overview
 Discord provides a flexible communication platform, letting users customize their communication spaces.
 It enables the creation of servers, channels, and categories for organized interaction.
-This versatility makes Discord a leading choice among digital communication platforms. #Explain channels and categories
+Channels are spaces for messages, calls, or video chats.
+Categories organize these channels into groups.

 !!!
 Warning